johnbrandborg/terraform-session-token/README.md

 terraform-session-token will prompt for details to be entered and update the AWS CLI credential files with a profile that Terraform is able to use.

     Terraform Session Token
     Hit Enter on Role for Default

     Role[TerraformRole]: myCustomRole
     Code: 121314

     Updating the profile [terraform_session] in the credentials file

-There are some options you can set also when running terraform-session-token, which can be viewed by setting the '-h' or '--help' parameter.
+There are some arguments you can use when running terraform-session-token, which can be viewed by parsing the '-h' or '--help' parameter.

 Once you have authenticated you should have new profile listed within the AWS Crendentials file located in your home directory.